 A minimum of three, in addition to your Medical Student Performance Evaluation or Dean's letter.

 Do you require a letter from the chairman of pediatrics at my school?

 No. However, if you have worked closely with your chairman, either in a research or clinical setting, it would be appropriate to include a letter from them.

 Do all of my letters of recommendation need to be from pediatricians?

 No. Letters should come from faculty with whom you have worked closely and who will be best able to assess your clinical/research abilities.
 However, we do recommend that at least one of your letters be from a pediatrician.

 Is there a maximum number of letters of recommendations you will accept?

 ERAS allows as many letters of recommendation as you feel are as necessary.
 However, no more than four letters may be sent to any individual program.

 How will I be notified if I am offered an interview?

-Applicants will be notified via ERAS message when they have been offered an interview.
+Applicants will be notified via Thalamus when they have been offered an interview.